-Amaretti (plural) are almond flavored Italian macaroons that can have a texture ranging from soft and chewy to crispy.
-Amaretti can be found throughout Italy with each region claiming to have “the best” version of this cookie.
+Amaretti (plural) are almond-flavored Italian macaroons with textures ranging from soft and chewy to crispy.
+These cookies can be found throughout Italy, with each region claiming to have the “best” version.

-If you speak a bit of Italian, you will have probably guessed that the word amaretti is derived from the word amaro, which means bitter.
-And so in order to get the true authentic taste of an amaretti, you must use bitter almonds.
-They aren’t readily available in North America, so I replaced them with bitter almond extract.
+If you speak a bit of Italian, you’ve probably guessed that the word amaretti comes from amaro, meaning bitter.
+To capture the authentic flavor of amaretti, bitter almonds are traditionally used.
+Since they aren’t readily available in North America, I’ve substituted them with pure almond extract that includes bitter almond oil.

 Come and take a look at how to make this amaretti cookie recipe… it’s a lot easier than you think!